 While most of you may know of guacamole, a Mexican dip that celebrates avocado, chefs also use it to make pasta sauces.
 Even avocado juice benefits you, whether you drink it plain or mixed with a fruit-like raspberry.
 Thanks to the internet and easy access to recipes, learning how to eat avocado is quite easy and this may be among the many reasons for its popularity.
 To add to that, it is a key ingredient in many fitness diets mainly due to its healthy fat and fiber content.
 However, even with all the avocado fruit benefits, the fruit may not a viable choice for everyone.

-In such cases, consulting a nutritionist is the smartest approach when adding avocado to your diet and with the Bajaj Finserv Health app, you can find the best health professionals in your vicinity with just a tap!
+In such cases, consulting a nutritionist is the smartest approach when adding avocado to your diet and with the platform provided by Bajaj Finserv Health, you can find the best health professionals in your vicinity.
 With it, you can book appointments conveniently online and even sign up for an e-consultation via video to address your health without stepping out of your home.
 Another helpful feature is the app’s ‘Health vault’, which helps you track your fitness levels and vital information digitally and even share the records with a doctor online.
-Download the app for free from the Apple App Store or Google Play today and get started on a journey towards a fitter life!
+Get started on a journey towards a fitter life!